Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
 - At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md#select-an-offer).
-- At least one customer is already registered, see [Register a customer](#register-a-customer) or has a customer or member card.
+- At least one customer is already registered, see [Register a customer](#register-a-customer) and has a customer or member card.

 #### Procedure